 NetworkMiner is a tool that offers great help by parsing all the raw data into a categorized and clean representation that enumerates everything that was captured as a part of the network communication.

 After getting a general overview of the communication on the victim machine, you could dive deeper into the contents of each packet by using WireShark.

 Wireshark enables extensive investigation that could reveal information of a huge importance just by inspecting the contents of some packets.

 Finally, you can check the logs in the event viewer and search for events that are relevant to the incident and investigation at hand.
 Investigating the event viewer logs of the victim machine will enable you to recapitulate over all the previously collected evidence, and form an event timeline, eliminating the scatter of the evidence and transforming it into a coherent sequence of events.

-In conclusion, the increasing capabilities of threat actors is pushing organizations into adopting a new more proactive approach to satisfy their cyber security needs.
-The Cyber Threat Hunter is a key player in this endeavor, combining the cunning of a threat actor and the discipline of computer forensics investigator.
+In conclusion, the increasing capabilities of threat actors are pushing organizations into adopting a new more proactive approach to satisfy their cybersecurity needs.
+The Cyber Threat Hunter is a key player in this endeavor, combining the cunning of a threat actor and the discipline of computer forensics investigators.
 This article covered the basic techniques and tools of the threat hunter, allowing you to start performing threat hunts and developing this skill.

 - FireEye Redline: https://www.fireeye.com/services/freeware/redline.html

 - FireEye IOC Editor: https://www.fireeye.com/services/freeware/ioc-editor.html

 - VirusTotal: https://www.virustotal.com/